tonk-labs/schola-notes/content/Extension fields.md

 ---

 # Extension fields
 Fundamental concept in abstract algebra, esp field theory.
-Crucial role in understanding structure of fields and have important applications in areas like algebraic number theory and [[Galois theory]].
+Crucial role in understanding structure of fields and have important applications in areas like algebraic number theory and [[Galois Theory|Galois theory]].

 ## Definition
 An extension field is a larger field that contains a given base field as a subfield.
 If $F$ is the base field and $E$ is the extension field, we denote this as $E/F$ ("E over F").